 - Select any cell in the data range.

-- Use the shortcut CTRL + T to convert the data on each sheet it into a table format.
+- Use the Ctrl + T to convert the data on each sheet it into a table.

 - Make sure “My table has headers” is checked each time.

 - Repeat this for all 4 years (sheets).